How do I access my credit card through electronic services?

-If you have a CIBC credit card and are interested in switching to another CIBC credit card, please call CIBC Credit Card Services.
+If you have a CIBC credit card and are interested in switching to another CIBC credit card, call CIBC Credit Card Services at 1-800-465-4653 (Canada and U.S.) or 514‑861‑4653 (from elsewhere).
 Refer to "Who do I contact for assistance with my CIBC credit card account?" for contact numbers and hours of operation.

-How does my credit card issuer figure out my exchange rate for purchases in the U.S.?
+How does my credit card issuer calculate the exchange rate for purchases in the U.S.?

-The total amount recorded on your statement would be $78.93 Cdn.
+- The total amount recorded on your statement would be $78.93 CA

-The exchange rate used will vary and may not be that which was in effect at the time of the purchase.
+The exchange rate varies and may not be the one in effect at the time of purchase.